grigaut/bgc-data-processing/docs/how_it_works/variables.md

 ```

 ## Default variables
-By default, some variables are alreadey defined in `variables.toml` as TemplateVar.
-These variables are the most common ones for this project and the templates can be used to instanciate the ExistingVar or notExistingvar depending on the source dataset.
+By default, some variables are alreadey defined in `config/variables.toml` (in [`config/default/variables.toml`]({{repo_blob}}/config/default/variables.toml)) as TemplateVar.
+These variables are the most common ones for this project and the templates can be used to instanciate the `ExistingVar` or `NotExistingvar` depending on the source dataset.

 One variable definition example can be found here:
 ``` toml